Security-Onion-Solutions/securityonion-docs/osquery.rst

 Community ID
 ------------

-We sponsored the development of Community ID support for osquery:
+We sponsored the development of :ref:`community-id` support for osquery:

 https://dactiv.llc/blog/correlate-osquery-network-connections/